 Method 1: Using Hard Keys

-Step 1: Switch off your Samsung Galaxy A5 smartphone completely until it vibrates.
+- Switch off the smartphone completely until it vibrates.

-Step 3: Now just press Volume up button to continue.
+- Now just press the Volume up button to continue.

 Method 2: Using ADB commands

-Step 2: Also enable OEM unlocking and Advance reboot mode from Developer options.
+- Also, enable OEM unlocking and Advance reboot mode from the Developer options.

-Step 3: Download and install ADB and Fastboot setup on your computer.
+- Download and install ADB and Fastboot setup on your PC.

-Step 4: Connect your Galaxy A5 to computer using USB cable.
+- Connect your device to the computer using a USB cable.

-As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
-This will confirm that your Galaxy A5 has properly connected to your computer.
+- As soon as you press the enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.

-Step 7: Now to boot your Samsung Galaxy A5 into download mode, type the following command in the command window and hit enter key:
+- Type the below command in the command window and hit the enter key:

 adb reboot download

-As soon as you press enter key, your Galaxy A5 will boot into download mode.
+- As soon as you press the enter key, your Galaxy A5 will boot into download mode.

 Method 3: Using Terminal Emulator (Requires ROOT)

-Step 3: Type this command in it and press enter:
+- Type this command in it and press enter key:

-Step 4: As soon as you hit enter key, a popup will appear to grant Superuser permissions.
-So click on Grant option.
+- As soon as you hit the enter key, a popup will appear to grant Superuser permissions.

-Step 5: On the next line type the following command and press enter:
+- On the next line type the following command and press enter key:

-Step 4: To boot into download mode, simply click on Fastboot mode option.
+- To boot into downloading mode, click on the Fastboot mode option.

 How to Exit (get out of) Download Mode

-- For Android phones with a removable battery, you just need to open the back panel, remove and re-insert the battery and then normally start the phone by pressing Power button.
+- For Android phones with a removable battery, you just need to open the back panel, remove and re-insert the battery, and then normally start the phone by pressing the Power button.

-- For non-removable battery phones, long press + hold the Power button to exit the download mode and restart the device.
+- In the case of non-removable battery phones, long press + hold the Power button to exit the download mode and restart the device.

-- For phones with Android 6.0 Marshmallow and above OS, Google has introduced new process to exit the Download mode.
-For that you need to press and hold Power button + Volume Down key simultaneously until your device reboots.
+- For phones with Android 6.0 Marshmallow and above OS, Google has introduced a new process to exit the Download mode.
+To do so, you need to press and hold the Power button + Volume Down key simultaneously until your device reboots.